openstack/vitrage-specs/README.rst

 quick, but even if something was previously approved, it should be re-reviewed to make sure it still makes sense as written.

-Prior to the Kilo development cycle this repository was not used for spec reviews.
-Reviews prior to Juno were completed entirely through Launchpad blueprints::
+Launchpad blueprints::

   http://blueprints.launchpad.net/vitrage

-Starting from the Kilo-1 development milestone Vitrage performs the pilot of the specs repos approach.
+Starting from the Mitaka-1 development milestone Vitrage performs the pilot of the specs repos approach.

 Please note, Launchpad blueprints are still used for tracking the